 BackgroundPrint this page

-The process of digestion involves the enzymatic breakdown and absorption of nutrients and fluid in a systematic manner ensuring that the body is nourished with an adequate supply of nutrients for health.
+The process of digestion involves the enzymatic breakdown and absorption of nutrients and fluid in a systematic manner, ensuring that the body is nourished with an adequate supply of nutrients for health.
 A healthy GI tract promotes healthy digestion.
-Damage, disease or infection in any part of the GI tract can limit the effectiveness of digestive processes and may have an impact on the nutritional status of the individual.
+Damage, disease or infection in any part of the GI tract can limit the effectiveness of the digestive processes and may have an impact on the nutritional status of the individual1.

 This topic discusses the impact of coffee consumption on the various functions of the GI tract.

 This information is intended for Healthcare professional audiences.